 I’m a sucker for hoods.
 If it has a hood, there’s a very good chance I’ll like it.
-So for my most recent knitting project, which took me quite a while, I made a Knit Hooded Scarf.
+So for my most recent knitting project, which took me quite a while, I came up with this hooded scarf knitting pattern.
 I love it.

-When I thought of the idea, I looked at quite a few different patterns already available at ravelry.com, but they weren’t quite what I was looking for.
+When I thought of the idea, I looked at quite a few different hooded scarf knitting patterns already available at ravelry.com, but they weren’t quite what I was looking for.
 So I made my own.

 Now I should tell you, this is the first pattern I have come up with on my own, and I kinda made it up as I went along, but I’m thrilled with the results.

 Cast on 35 stitches.
 I like wide scarves.

 Garter stitch until the scarf is 35”-40” long.